modernabg/string-brackets/README.md

 ## Resolved in both Python & Go (Golang)

+### Python explenation

+The function uses a stack to keep track of opening brackets.

+It iterates through each character in the string:
+- If it's an opening bracket, it gets pushed onto the stack.
+- If it's a closing bracket, the function checks if the stack is empty or if the top of the stack matches the corresponding opening bracket.

+Finally, it returns True if the stack is empty (all brackets matched), otherwise False.

 ### Go (Golang) explanation

 The function uses a slice as a stack to keep track of opening brackets.